 Approximately 35 million of males and 21 million of females suffer from hair loss worldwide.
 The frequency of hair loss increases as age advances.
 Conventional hair loss treatments include minoxidil, finasteride, hair transplants, and the use of camouflaging hair products.

 In recent years, one herbal alternative has become more popular.
-Stinging nettle for hair loss is being eyed by more and more people due to their accessibility, affordability, and sustainability.
+Stinging nettle for hair loss is being considered by more and more people due to its accessibility, affordability, and sustainability.
 But does it actually work, or are you just wasting your time?

 Stinging nettle is an effective herbal ingredient that is used for the treatment of non-scarring inflammatory hair loss conditions.
-Stinging nettle herbal extract comprises vitamins, minerals, and phytochemicals.
+Its extract is abundant in vitamins, minerals, and phytochemicals.